barbeau/gpstest/README.md

 2. In Android Studio, choose "Import Project" at the welcome screen.
 3. Browse to the location of the project, and double-click on the project directory.
 4. If prompted with options, check "Use auto-import", and select "Use default gradle wrapper (recommended)".
 Click "Ok".
+5. The default build flavor will be the `google` flavor, which is the version of GPSTest on Google Play that uses Google Play Services for maps.
+If you want to build the version on Fdroid that uses OSMDroid for maps, use the "Build Variants" toolbar item to select the `osmdroid` flavor.
-5. Click the green play button (or 'Shift->F10') to run the project!
+6. Click the green play button (or 'Shift->F10') to run the project!

 ### Building from the command line using Gradle

-1. To build and push the app to the device, run `gradlew installDebug` from the command line at the root of the project
+1. To build and push the app to the device, run `gradlew installGoogleDebug` from the command line at the root of the project for the version of GPSTest on Google Play.
+If you want to build the Fdroid version with OSM Droid, then use `gradlew installOsmdroidDebug`.
-2. To start the app, run `adb shell am start -n com.android.gpstest/.GpsTestActivity` (alternately, you can manually start the app)
+3. To start the app, run `adb shell am start -n com.android.gpstest/.GpsTestActivity` for the Google Play version, or `adb shell am start -n com.android.gpstest.fdroid/.GpsTestActivity` for the Fdroid version (alternately, you can manually start the app)

 ### Release builds